ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

-`[ 3 ]` In several and different internet communities of users that follow the teachings of the buddha... a big chunk of the practitioners fall hard to apply the very `first_level` instruction from the gradual training, such as keeping the bows on virtue.
+`[ 3 rd ]` In several and different internet communities of users that follow the teachings of the buddha... a big chunk of the practitioners fall hard to apply the very `first_level` instruction from the gradual training, such as keeping the bows on virtue.

 Even more people, yet, fail to apply the very first instruction from the dhammapada.